EagerAI/tfaddons/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs.
-There was 1 NOTE:
+There were no ERRORs, WARNINGs, NOTEs.